-Your sale of Fund Shares is a taxable transaction for federal income tax purposes, and may also be subject to state and local taxes.
-When you sell your Shares, you will generally recognize a capital gain or loss in an amount equal to the difference between your adjusted tax basis in the Shares and the amount received.
-Generally, this capital gain or loss is long-term or short-term depending on whether your holding period exceeds one year, except that any loss realized on Shares held for six months or less will be treated as a long-term capital loss to the extent of any long-term capital gain dividends that were received on the Shares.
-Additionally, any loss realized on a sale, exchange or redemption of Shares of the Fund may be disallowed under "wash sale" rules to the extent the Shares disposed of are replaced with other Shares of that Fund within a period of 61 days beginning 30 days before and ending 30 days after the date of disposition, (such as pursuant to a dividend reinvestment in Shares of the Fund).
-If disallowed, the loss will be reflected in an adjustment to the basis of the Shares acquired.
+Your sale of Fund shares is a taxable transaction for federal income tax purposes, and may also be subject to state and local taxes.
+For tax purposes, the exchange of your Fund shares for shares of a different Goldman Sachs Fund is the same as a sale.
+When you sell your shares, you will generally recognize a capital gain or loss in an amount equal to the difference between your adjusted tax basis in the shares and the amount received.
+Generally, this capital gain or loss is long-term or short-term depending on whether your holding period exceeds twelve months, except that any loss realized on shares held for six months or less will be treated as a long-term capital loss to the extent of any capital gain dividends that were received on the shares.
+Additionally, any loss realized on a sale, exchange or redemption of shares of the Fund may be disallowed under "wash sale" rules to the extent the shares disposed of are replaced with other shares of that Fund within a period of 61 days beginning 30 days before and ending 30 days after the date of disposition such as pursuant to a dividend reinvestment in shares of that Fund.
+If disallowed, the loss will be reflected in an adjustment to the basis of the shares acquired.